How To Correct Faceting Mistakes

 Here’s the diagram for a meetpoint oval being cut with a 64 index gear.
 You should cut the shaded facet at 44.7° and I 7, (followed by I 25, 39, and 57.)

 Now, say you make a mistake and cut it at I 8.
-If so, you should cut symmetrical …
+If so, you should cut symmetrical facets all the way around, …